 Duration: Two days and two nights

 Robert Indiana's famous LOVE statue sums it up pretty nicely: there's a lot to love about art in Philadelphia.
-Making its Philadelphia debut, the Barnes Foundation opens its doors to reveal one of the most impressive collections of Impressionist and post-Impressionist paintings in the world.
+Making its Philadelphia debut in 2012, the Barnes Foundation opened its doors to reveal one of the most impressive collections of Impressionist and post-Impressionist paintings in the world.
 Of course, the Philadelphia Museum of Art (and its famous "Rocky" steps) is a must-see as well as the seemingly endless museums and galleries.
 But the city's art extends beyond the interior walls to murals and gardens as well - making the entire city a wealth of art to discover.

 A day full of such masterpieces deserves a meal as worthy.
 Table 31 serves Chef Chris Scarduzio's contemporary interpretations of Italian staples like handcrafted pastas, thin-crust pizzas, steaks and chops.
 The restaurant is located just off the Parkway in The Comcast Center, Philadelphia's landmark building and the nation's tallest green structure.Read More >